 9 customer reviews commented that the app lacks a way to view or compare data over long stretches of time, in order to see progress.
 One mentioned, “Some history display aka FitBit would be useful,” and another wrote, “Chart comparisons would be great or more details.”
 (Appendix)

-Solution: The trends page has graphs that compare hourly posture and daily posture, but it appears that customers may not be discovering the latter, or may still find it difficult to use for comparisons.
-Progress can also be tracked via other data like the duration of continuous good posture or the number of buzzes per hour, as suggested by a tester.
+Solution: The trends page had graphs that compared hourly posture and daily posture, but it appears that customers may not have been discovering the latter, or may still have found it difficult to use for comparisons.
+Progress could also be tracked via other data like the duration of continuous good posture or the number of buzzes per hour, as suggested by a tester.

-An hour only counts as a "good posture hour" when the user has had good posture for at least 40% of the hour.
-That means that one could reach 39% for 12 hours, but still have 0 good posture hours.
-In addition, good posture for 40% and 99% of the hour are both recorded the same way, as 1 good posture hour.
+An hour was classified as a "good posture hour" when the user had good posture for at least 40% of the hour.
+That means that somebody could reach 39% good posture for 12 hours, but still have 0 good posture hours.
+In addition, good posture for 40% and 99% of the hour were both recorded the same way, as 1 good posture hour.

-All 3 testers remarked that the good posture hour metric could be improved: (1) “posture hours is a bit ambiguous;” (2) “it’s not a very intuitive metric;” (3) it’s “just the total,” want something more granular.
+All 3 testers remarked that the good posture hour metric could be improved: (1) “posture hours is a bit ambiguous;” (2) “it’s not a very intuitive metric;” (3) it’s “just the total, I want something more granular."
 4 customer reviews expressed frustration at the use of “good posture hours” as a metric.
-One pointed out the lack of context: “…it will tell you “5 hours of good posture”.
+One pointed out the lack of context: “…it will tell you '5 hours of good posture'.
 Swell, but five hours compared to what?
 Did I only wear the thing for five hours, or did I use it for sixteen hours?”
 Another lamented that it records 0 hours if one is below the 40% goal line: “I love the concept of the device but only seeing zero hours of good posture despite having the coach turned on is discouraging.
 I would like to see more minute-to-minute data to stay motivated.”
 (Appendix)

 Solution: Another more intuitive metric for tracking posture could be introduced, such as a count of the total number of minutes of good posture, the longest string of continuous good posture, number of buzzes per hour, etc. This would give more motivation to those who are starting out and struggle with reaching the targeted 40% good posture in an hour, and it would also offer those who consistently exceed the target a way to quantify their achievements (distinguishing between 40% and 99% of the hour).